Girlfriend Of Alleged Party Bus Shooter Also Arrested

-The girlfriend of the Midwestern man who allegedly gunned down three people dead inside an “adult-themed” party bus last weekend is also facing charges in connection with the shooting.
+The girlfriend of the Midwestern man who allegedly gunned down three people inside an “adult-themed” party bus last weekend is also facing charges in connection with the shooting.

 Rockford, Illinois, resident Lakeacia D. Kizart, 21, is charged with preventing the apprehension of a fugitive and aiding a fugitive, the Rockford Register Star reported.
 Police say she helped 22-year-old Raheem King hide from authorities after Saturday morning’s rampage.
 King is suspected of killing Daijon K. Sistrunk, 22; Martavies J. Blake, 21; and 27-year-old Sean M. Anderson.